michaeljclark/michaeljclark.github.io/index.md

 during tracing and when it reaches branches, it can only link both sides of the branch if there exists an existing translation for the not taken side of the branch.
-To accelerate _branch tail exits_, the translator  emits a relative branch to a trampoline function that returns to the tracer main loop and adds the branch to a table of branch fixup addresses indexed by target guest address.
-If the branch target is hot, after if has been translated, all relative branches that point to tail exit trampolines will be relinked to branch directly to the translated native code.
+To accelerate _branch tail exits_, the translator emits a relative branch to a trampoline that returns to the tracer main loop, and the tracer adds the branch to a table of branch fixup addresses indexed by target guest address.
+If the branch target is hot, once it has been translated, all relative branches that point to tail exit trampolines will be relinked to branch directly to the translated native code.